Furnace Repair Checklist

 - Make sure the button is switched to “heat” as opposed to “off” or “cool.”

 - Make certain the program is showing the correct day and time and is set to “run.”
 If you’re having a hard time getting out of the schedule, set the temperature by using the up/down arrows and holding the “hold” button.
-This will cause the heat to turn on if thermostat programming is causing trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.